PlayStation 3 cluster

 A PlayStation 3 cluster is a distributed system computer composed primarily of PlayStation 3 video game consoles.

 Before and during the console's production lifetime, its powerful IBM Cell CPU attracted interest in using multiple, networked PS3s for affordable high-performance computing.

 Deployments

 PlayStation 3 clusters have had different configurations.
 A distributed computing system utilizing PlayStation 3 consoles does not need to meet the strict definition of a computer cluster.

 The National Center for Supercomputing Applications had already built a cluster based on the PlayStation 2.
-Terra Soft Solutions has a version of Yellow Dog Linux for the PlayStation 3, and sells PS3s with it pre-installed, in single units and in 8 and 32 node clusters.
+Terra Soft Solutions released Yellow Dog Linux for the PlayStation 3, and sold PS3s with it pre-installed, in single units and in 8 and 32 node clusters.
 RapidMind developed a stream programming package for the PS3.